 A lot of people spent a pretty penny charging up their electronics every day.
 In the 11 days we spent trekking, we charged up once.
 Here’s the secret: batteries hate the cold.
 Don’t leave any batteries (phone included) out at night.
 A good secret is to stuff them in the clothes you plan to wear the next day, wad them up, and snuggle with them at night to keep you warm.
 Not only will you have warm clothes to put on, but your batteries will maintain a charge.
 You can also pack them next to a bottle of boiled water at night for the same result.

 For those of you thinking that a hot shower will be waiting for you around every corner, think again.
-Yes showers will be available, but not only are they expensive; if there hasn’t been sun, the solar showers don’t work.
+Yes, showers will be available, but not only are they expensive; if there hasn’t been sun, the solar showers don’t work.
 Furthermore, it’s quite difficult to coax yourself out of your clothes when the temps are 20 deg F (-7C).
 I took one hot shower the entire trek on day 9.
 Day 7 I purchased hot water for washing to give my essentials a good scrub after a particularly tough day.
 Lastly, I never bothered washing my hair.
 Wet hair and cold air don’t mix.

-Learn Some Nepali
+9. Learn Some Nepali

 Pick up a language book and learn some Nepali!
 We had a lot of fun trying out our Nepali skills.
 The locals appreciated are attempts at trying to communicate and we had a good time playing with words.
 Of course, by day one our guide called us Fox (Piyauri) and Squirrel (Lokharke).
 Our trail names got quite the laugh from the local community.

 I have 3 words for this: silk sock liners.
 I wore mine every day.
 In fact, I’d recommend having 2 pairs, I longed for a clean pair on the trek!
 They keep your socks fresh and help your feet breathe, which prevents blisters.
-Also bring a blister kit in case you do get a little cut up.
-I am a personal fan moleskin, but others swear by the liquid stuff.
+Also, bring a blister kit in case you do get a little cut up.
+I am a fan moleskin, but others swear by the liquid stuff.
 Address ANY issues immediately.
 If you’re feeling a hot spot on your feet, pull over and take care of business before any problems occur.

 Have a change of shoes for the tea houses.
-We had closed toe sandals and they worked ok.
+We had closed-toed sandals and they worked ok.
 I ended up purchasing down booties in Namche.
 My feet resemble icicles so some down lovin’ was the perfect way to end a long day trekking.
 I’d also recommend packing a pair of thick wooly socks for any cold days.

 We trekked in early March and it was COLD.
 There was an unusual spring storm that rolled through and sent temperatures to 0 deg F (-18 C) once the sun went down.
 Even I wasn’t prepared to deal with it.
 There were definitely times where it was tough to cope with the cold, especially if the sun wasn’t out or it was windy.

 Once you arrived at the teahouse we discovered that the best course of action was to hang out in the main area near the stove and not huddled in your sleeping bag.
 First, change out of your sweaty clothes.
 A rough rule of thumb is to have a set of clothes for trekking and a set of clothes for the tea houses.
 It feels good to put on relatively clean clothes after hiking all day.
 Fresher clothes feel warmer.
-The tea house common areas were usually warmed by the sun and the fires were lit by 4pm unless there was crummy weather.
+The tea house common areas were usually warmed by the sun and the fires were lit by 4 pm unless there was crummy weather.

 My last piece of advice: remain positive.
 Complaining isn’t going to change your situation so the best course of action is to focus on something different and bundle up.
-You’re in middle of the most stunning mountain range in the world!
+You’re in the middle of the most stunning mountain range in the world!